rwbutler/AnimatedGradientView/README.md

 	- [Frameworks](#frameworks)
 	- [Tools](#tools)

+## What's new in AnimatedGradientView 3.0.0?

+AnimatedGradientView 3.0.0 provides support for Xcode 12 and raises the minimum deployment target to iOS 9 (dropping support for iOS 8).

 ## Quickstart

 Creating and adding a new `AnimatedGradientView` as a subview is as simple as follows: